 Remember the sacrifices all veterans have made, not just our veterans but soldiers of all nations throughout all of history.
 There really is no difference among them.
 They may have been sent to war for different ideologies and beliefs, but their sacrifices have all been the same.

 The best way to honor those who are serving and those who have served to keep us safe from the threats out there, both real and imagined and to defend the freedoms we hold so dearly, is to exercise our freedom, not just in the voting booth but every day in everything we do.
 Question authority no matter what form that authority might be.
 Hold our elected officials from city councilmen and mayors to Senators, Congressmen and the President accountable for their actions and their inaction.
-They were elect to serve us, the citizens, not the banks, the military-industrial complex, the super-rich, or the special interest groups.
+They were elected to serve us, the citizens, not the banks, the military-industrial complex, the super-rich, or the special interest groups.
 If they are not serving the citizens, they are not fulfilling their obligations and need to be removed from office.

 Use your freedom or it will be taken from you, not by terrorists or any foreign power but by those you elected to serve you.
 If we give up our freedom, then the sacrifices of all American veterans will have been in vain.